The average person can only live about 3 to 5 minutes without air, 3 to 5 days without water, and about 3 weeks without food.

 How Safe Is Your Packaging?

-Many of the top USA doctors, scientists, consumer groups and politicians have health safety concerns regarding BPA leaching from food containers.
+Many of the top USA doctors, scientists, consumer groups, and politicians have health safety concerns regarding BPA leaching from food containers.
 They continue an ongoing heated debate with the FDA and many bottling companies regarding the discontinuation of the use of BPAs and feel this type of packaging is a threat to people’s health, in particular, infants and children.

 Hidden Cost To The Public?

 Secondary “hidden” costs can be found in many other ways.
 It comes in the form of taxes paid to clean up the plastic waste through recycling (if you can find a recycling bin in your area).
-It appears in the medical costs for those people who are sick from the air polluted during the creation of plastic bottles.
+It appears in the medical costs for those people who are sick from the air pollution during the creation of plastic bottles.
 It lurks (literally!) in the middle of the Pacific Ocean as a mass of plastic that is twice the size of the state of Texas.
 It has been recognized by some of our top marine scientists who advise that if we keep polluting the ocean at our current rate, most of our ocean life will be killed within the next 20 to 25 years.

 Why do we make bottling companies rich by purchasing their products when most of the time a good water filter will give you better water for a few pennies?
-Not only do we pay these bottling companies directly for their bottled water, but we also pay indirectly through secondary “costs”, such as exposure to toxic phthalates, BPA and other, wider reaching “costs” that are not always easily recognized.
+Not only do we pay these bottling companies directly for their bottled water, but we also pay indirectly through secondary “costs”, such as exposure to toxic phthalates, BPA, and other, wider-reaching “costs” that are not always easily recognized.